 There is also predefined integration into SAP HCM (Payroll).
 The integration for Time Off includes the mapping functionality for absences in SuccessFactors and SAP HCM, and the replication functionality to transfer approved absences to SAP HCM – Infotype 2001 – Absences.
 Secondly the replication of balances for e.g. payout in case of termination is covered with predefined integration into SAP HCM – Infotype 2010 – Employee remuneration info.
 And for the Time Sheet the predefined integration includes the mapping functionality for time pay types in SuccessFactors and SAP HCM, and Replication functionality to transfer approved time sheet data from SuccessFactors to SAP HCM – Infotype 2010 – Employee remuneration info.
 More information can be found in the integration guides: http://help.sap.com/hr_ecintegration?current=hr_ec

-As a recap: What makes our Time and Attendance solution unique?
+As a recap: What makes our Time Management solution unique?

 As part of Employee Central it provides our customers with one platform to plan, record, and evaluate global time management processes in one intelligent and intuitive solution that provides visibility to all stakeholders in the organization.